PDF Document and Form Templates

 Templates provide a user-friendly solution and stable foundation for quickly placing your TMCC departmental content online.
-The TMCC templates have been developed by Web Services, in conjunction with PIO, for use by TMCC departments, offices and/or student clubs/organizations.
-Each template is also pre-loaded with TMCC styles for further consistency across departments.
+The TMCC templates have been developed by Web Services for use by TMCC departments, offices and/or student clubs/organizations.
+Each template is pre-loaded with TMCC styles for further consistency across departments.

 Quick Reference Guide

-A basic overview for creating online documents and forms is outlined below.
+A basic overview for creating PDF documents and forms is outlined below.
 This information is not a substitute for the instructional workshops taught by Web Services staff through Professional Development.
-We strongly encourage TMCC web content providers to attend the workshops and/or contact Web Services for guidance on proper use of the TMCC templates and styles.
+We strongly encourage TMCC Web content providers to attend the workshops and/or contact Web Services for guidance on proper use of the TMCC templates and styles.

-First, determine if you are creating a document/form that will be posted online.
+First, determine if you are creating document/form that will be posted online.

 - If NO: Stop.
 You do not need to use this process.
 Internal documents that are not being posted online to the TMCC website are not required to follow these guidelines.